Picovoice/porcupine/binding/vue/README.md

 }
 ```

-This will set `isLoaded.value` and `isListening.value` to false.
+This will set `state.isLoaded` and `state.isListening` to false.

 ### Porcupine in Vue 3

-For Vue 3, we take advantage of the [Composition API](https://vuejs.org/api/composition-api-setup.html), specially use of `ref`.
+For Vue 3, we take advantage of the [Composition API](https://vuejs.org/api/composition-api-setup.html), specially use of `reactive`.

 Use `usePorcupine` and `init` to initialize `Porcupine`: